*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 13.

-NCERT Solutions for Class 10 Maths Chapter 14- Statistics Exercise 14.4 has been provided here, prepared as per NCERT syllabus and guidelines prescribed by CBSE.
-These are designed by our subject experts and hence give the best solutions for all the exercise problems.
+NCERT Solutions for Class 10 Maths Chapter 14 – Statistics Exercise 14.4 has been provided here, prepared as per the latest syllabus and guidelines prescribed by CBSE.
+These solutions of Class 10 NCERT are designed by our subject experts and hence give the best solutions for all the exercise problems.

-The solutions of 10th class Maths provided here are the updated version of the upcoming session of 2020-2021.
-These are helpful for students, to do the revision at the time of the exam and also to score well.
-Click on the link given below to download the PDF of Exercise 14.4 solutions.
+The solutions of 10th Class Maths provided here are the updated version of the upcoming session of 2023-24.
+These are helpful for students for revision at the time of the board exam and also to score well.
+Click on the link given below to download the PDF of Exercise 14.4 NCERT Class 10 Maths solutions.

 Access Answers to NCERT Class 10 Maths Chapter 14 – Statistics Exercise 14.4

-1. The following distribution gives the daily income of 50 workers if a factory.
-Convert the distribution above to a less than type cumulative frequency distribution and draw its ogive.
+1. The following distribution gives the daily income of 50 workers in a factory.

 |Number of workers||12||14||8||6||10|